jiwonhan1/Movie-Booking-Site/README.md

 ## 1. User Flow

 This is a movie ticket booking site with create/read/update/delete functionality.
-There are main feature : **movie management** and **movie booking**.
+There are two main features : **movie management** and **movie booking**.

 1. A user is guided to the site at the first initial page.
 1. A user is able to navigate the site through nav bar.